Height: 4 feet

 Edible Qualities

-Bishops Crown Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Bishops Crown Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small green peppers (which are technically 'berries') which are typically harvested when mature.
 The fruit will often fade to red over time.
 The peppers have a spicy taste and a crisp texture.

 The peppers are most often used in the following ways: